 Between work, tending to our families, and endless to-do lists every single day, we don’t often take the time for ourselves that we should.
 More often than not, we’re doing things for everyone else and letting our own mental and physical health fall to the wayside.
 But we can’t let that happen anymore!

 In order to live a fulfilled life and to best serve those around you, you need to make you a top priority.
-To help you out, we’re sharing five self-care routines you can incorporate daily for a much-needed mental refresh.
+To help out, we’re sharing five self-care routines you can incorporate daily for a much-needed mental refresh.

 1. Schedule Time for Yourself Each Day